- An explosion ripped apart a Kansas City, Missouri, restaurant last month

-Authorities do not know what caused the leaking gas to ignite, according to Rob Hack, chief operating officer of Missouri Gas Energy.
+At that time, authorities did not know what had caused the leaking gas to ignite, according to Rob Hack, chief operating officer of Missouri Gas Energy.

-Mayor Sly James said city firefighters responded to a call about the gas odor a short time later but left the scene after being told by the utility company that everything was under control.
+Authorities were alerted a short time after the gas line was hit.
+City firefighters responded to the scene but left a short time later after being told by the utility company that everything was under control, Mayor Sly James said.

 A Missouri Gas Energy employee showed up about 20 minutes after the initial call and, after some initial readings on gas-measuring devices, called for backup, Hack said.
-The utility's employees then went into businesses asking people to leave and brought in excavating equipment to try to vent the pipe, according to the Missouri Gas Energy official.
+The utility's employees then went into businesses asking people to leave and brought in excavating equipment to try to vent the pipe.

-But while JJ's restaurant closed early due to an evident natural gas smell, hostess Deidre Estes and other employees weren't in a rush to leave, unaware of the danger they were in.
+But while JJ's restaurant closed early due to a natural gas smell, hostess Deidre Estes and other employees weren't in a rush to leave, unaware of the danger they were in.

 Then, Estes told CNN affiliate KCTV, "Boom!
 And everything was black."